 Task-based learning framework includes considering the phases or lesson components, which is primarily a task.
 Prabhu (1987) initially proposed a TBL model comprising three stages, including pre tasking (pre-task), task cycles (meaning concentrated operation or interactive action of the process), and post-task (form attending activity).
-Willis (1996) expanded the model further and developed a framework to support language teaching in three main phases: pre-task, task cycle, and language use (see Table 1).
+Willis (1996) expanded the model further and developed a framework to support language teaching in three main phases: pretask, task cycle, and language use (see Table 1).

 Table 1.
-Three-stage model (Willis, 1996, p.380) Pre-task Teacher introduces the topics and tasks.
-Teacher discusses the topics with the students and stresses essential vocabularies.
-Students can be exposing some examples.
-Task Cycle Task In pairs or small groups, students do the tasks.
+Three-stage model (Willis, 1996, p.380)

+Pre-task Ceacher introduces the topics and tasks. eacher discusses the topics with the students and stresses essential vocabularies.
+Students can be exposing some examples ask Cycle lanning enort Task Students are getting ready to Students encourage or In pairs or small groups, students do the tasks. report the task. report the tasks.
 In this stage, teacher tracks what the students are doing.
-PlanningStudents are getting ready to report the task.
-Report Students encourage or report the tasks.
 The teacher listens, then comments.
-Language focus Analysis Students then analyze and discuss PracticeThe students practice new words.
+Language focus Practice The students practice new Analysis Students then analyze and discuss words.